taxrolls/taxrolls.github.io/README.md

 * `quantity` - The numbered amount of the unit

 ### Sample Markup
-The markup for a typical entry
+The markup for a typical entry, e.g.:

 `Bertaut de compiegne poullaillier ii.s. vi.d p.`